adiz777/crystal-vault/README.md

 They announced it on a **WordPress blog with open REST APIs**.

-We pulled their entire office network, operational statistics, and infrastructure documentation — **no authentication required**.
+I pulled their entire office network, operational statistics, and infrastructure documentation — **no authentication required**.

 ---